-- Do not attempt to change a tire on the side of the vehicle close to moving traffic.
-Pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel. - Getting under a jacked-up vehicle is dangerous.
+- Being under a jacked-up vehicle is dangerous.
 The vehicle could slip off the jack and fall on you.
 You could be crushed.
-Never get any part of your body under a vehicle that is on a jack.
+Never put any part of your body under a vehicle that is on a jack.
 Never start or run the engine while the vehicle is on a jack.
-If you need to get under a raised vehicle, take it to a service center where it can be raised on a lift.

-• The jack is designed to use as a tool for changing tires only.
+If you need to get under a raised vehicle, take it to a service center where it can be raised on a lift. - The jack is designed to use as a tool for changing tires only.
 The jack should not be used to lift the vehicle for service purposes.
-The vehicle should be jacked on a firm level surface only.
+The vehicle should be jacked on a firm, level surface only.
 Avoid ice or slippery areas.